UA transgender policy hits home

 FAYETTEVILLE -- Two years ago, the University of Arkansas System halted employee health care plan coverage of hormone treatments and gender-reassignment surgeries for its transgender workers.

-The decision meant Kacee Sparks, a UA-Fayetteville mailroom worker and student, had to bear the cost when she began taking doctor-prescribed hormone treatments.
+The decision meant Kacee Sparks, a mailroom worker and student on the Fayetteville campus, had to bear the cost when she began taking doctor-prescribed hormone treatments.
 Sparks, a transgender woman, called the treatments "a complete life changer," crediting them with lifting her from a deep depression.

 "I would say that they're essential and absolutely necessary," Sparks said.